GoogleCloudPlatform/click-to-deploy/k8s/mariadb-galera/README.md

 ## Restore MariaDB data on a running MariaDB instance

-In order to restore MariaDB data you have to specify backup file location:
+In order to restore MariaDB data, you must specify the location of the backup file:

 ```shell
 BKP_FILE="[/path/to/backup_file].sql.gz"
 ```

-Then run following commands to restore data:
+Next, run the following commands to restore data from the specified backup:
 ```shell
 POD_NAME=${APP_INSTANCE_NAME}-galera-0
 BKP_DIR=/var/mariadb/backup